-PennyMac Mortgage Investment Trust PMT is a real estate investment trust.
-This Zacks Rank #1 stock has an expected year-over-year earnings growth rate of 27.7% for 2018 and a Value Score of A.
+Credit Suisse Group AG CS provides private banking, investment banking and wealth management services globally.
+This Zacks Rank #1 stock has an expected year-over-year earnings growth rate of 33.2% for 2020.
+It also has a Value Score of B.

-Atlas Air Worldwide Holdings, Inc. AAWW is a leading provider of outsourced aircraft and aviation operating services.
-This Zacks Rank #1 stock has an expected year-over-year earnings growth rate of 26.2% for 2018 and a Value Score of B. You can see the complete list of today’s Zacks #1 Rank stocks here.
+Amkor Technology, Inc. AMKR is one of the largest providers of semiconductor packaging and test services.
+This Zacks Rank #2 company has an expected year-over-year earnings growth rate of 100% for the current year and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.

-Covenant Transportation Group, Inc. CVTI is a truckload carrier that offers just-in-time and other premium transportation services throughout the United States.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 125% for 2018 and a Value Score of A.
+NV5 Global, Inc. NVEE offers professional, technical consulting and certification solutions for the public and private sectors.
+This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 38.7% for 2020 and a Value Score of B.